jupyter/colaboratory/README.md

 The Chrome App requires Chrome Beta (or Dev, Unstable or Canary), as it relies of bug fixes that are not available in the Stable channel yet.

 ### Loading Python Libraries
-Currently there is no way to install new apps in the PNaCl kernel.
+Currently there is no way to install new libraries in the PNaCl kernel.

+### Running from colaboratory.jupyter.org
+The website [colaboratory.jupyter.org](http://colaboratory.jupyter.org) can be used for interactive editing of notebooks, but cannot yet connect to a local kernel.
+This is due to https issues that we are currently working on.
+However, running the Classic frontend as described above already works, as the website runs on localhost.

 ### The Collaboration Model
 CoLaboratory's collaboration model is evolving.
 The current model is a single collaborative notebook with separate kernels.
 This can lead to a mismatch between a user's kernel state and the state of the notebook.